eerkela/bertrand/docs/source/content/api/cast.rst

     2   1970-01-01 00:00:00.000000003
     dtype: datetime64[ns]

-A similar attribute is attached to ``pandas.DataFrame`` objects under :meth:`pandas.DataFrame.cast`, except that it can also accept dictionaries mapping column names to type specifiers as its ``dtype`` argument.
+A similar attribute is attached to :class:`pandas.DataFrame` objects under :meth:`pandas.DataFrame.cast`, except that it can also accept dictionaries mapping column names to type specifiers as its ``dtype`` argument.
 Any column that does not appear in such a mapping will be ignored during conversion.